-Wakaliwood is home to Uganda’s (or safe to say East and Central Africa’s) finest action packed movie stars courtesy of Ramon Film Productions.
-The still infant slum based film industry has already gained attention from international media houses like for example Business Insider, BBC, Mail & Guardian and AFP due to their extra-ordinary passion and talent exhibited in the movies shot using less than 200 US $.
+Wakaliwood is home to Uganda’s (or safe to say East and Central Africa’s) finest action-packed movie stars courtesy of Ramon Film Productions.
+The still infant slum-based film industry has already gained attention from international media houses like example Business Insider, BBC, Mail & Guardian and AFP due to their extraordinary passion and talent exhibited in the movies shot using less than 200 US $.

 Located at a Kampala suburb Wakaliga (hence the name Wakaliwood), the team at Ramon Film Productions (RFP) is on a mission to make world blockbuster movies filmed on African soil for the African market and by Africans.
 In short, they are to redeem the positive Ugandan image through motion pictures on a global movie market!

 To date, more than five action-packed movies have been shot from Wakaliwood.
 Apart from Who Killed Captain Alex which was widely received and loved, other movies to have come out of Wakaliwood include Bukunja Tekunja Miti (horror movie), Tiger Mafia, The Return of Uncle Benon, Rescue Team, Tebaatusasula: EBOLA, The Crazy World, and the most anticipated Operation Kakongoliro which has been termed as the Expendables version of Uganda.

 People’s never-ending love affair with Who Killed Captain Alex